La Palma giant lizard: Status

 Its decline may have started 2000 years ago with the arrival of humans on La Palma.
 Until the sightings, it was believed to have become extinct in the last 500 years.
-The main causes of extinction were believed to have been introduced cats, consumption by the original human population of the Canary Islands, and habitat destruction for agriculture.
+The main causes of its possible extinction were believed to have been introduced cats, consumption by the original human population of the Canary Islands, and habitat destruction for agriculture.
 It would not be the only lizard from the Canary Islands to have been considered extinct only to be rediscovered later: the same happened to El Hierro giant lizard and La Gomera giant lizard (rediscovered 1974 and 1999, respectively).
 The somewhat smaller Tenerife speckled lizard was only discovered for the first time in 1996.

-Not a single living individual has been captured and any remaining population, if existing, is assumed to be tiny.
+Not a single living individual has been captured, so it is considered Critically Endangered, possibly extinct.